 – Monica Martinez

 I am interested in drawing connections between two different forms of labour that make visible Chile’s traumatic history of repressive political violence, dispossession, and disappearance.
 First, the laborious decades-long search for the remains of disappeared loved ones undertaken by the Women of Calama.
-And second, Chilean-Canadian artist Monica Mercedes Martinez’s sculptural installation everyone has fallen except us fallen….
+And second, Chilean-Canadian artist Monica Mercedes Martinez’s sculptural installation everyone is fallen except for us fallen….
 I am drawn to the Women of Calama for how their durational labours of making visible the loss of their loved ones inspired Martinez on her own personal and artistic journey of return to the Atacama Desert in order to make visible her own intergenerational loss.

 When the Women of Calama began their search, they did so because they were unsatisfied with the lack of answers provided to them by the ruling junta and the Chilean state regarding the fate of their loved ones.
 Unable to blindly accept the deaths of their loved ones and the dictatorship’s lies about their disappearances, the women began to search for the truths they had been denied.
-Reasons not to seek answers were plentiful: physical discomfort––the sprawling expanse of the Atacama Desert is one of the driest climates on the planet, inhospitable to most vegetation (Armesto et al. 184-5); political pressures––though at one point the women were forbidden to meet in order to discuss their search and activism, they refused to be silenced (Allen 20); and, of course, the complex emotions that necessarily accompany the daily encounter with incomprehensible loss.
+Reasons not to seek answers were plentiful: physical discomfort––the sprawling expanse of the Atacama Desert is one of the driest climates on the planet, inhospitable to most vegetation; political pressures––though at one point the women were forbidden to meet in order to discuss their search and activism, they refused to be silenced; and, of course, the complex emotions that necessarily accompany the daily encounter with incomprehensible loss.
 Countering these reasons was their collective and relentless desire for truth and closure.
 Vicky Saavedra describes this feeling with regards to José, who was 18 years old when he was disappeared: “I have to see my brother in a coffin, in the cemetery, to even begin to assimilate his death.”
 Violeta Berríos Águila describes a painful juxtaposition that she has internalized with regards to the loss of her partner, Mario Argüellez Toro: “I think of what it would be like to someday meet up with him again.
 I would say, ‘How are you?
 I am so happy you are alive.
 I still love you.’
 Other days I know he is dead.”
 Mario was taken a month into the new regime.
 He was 34 years old.